-Most people know about collagen as a material used in cosmetic surgery, like making the lips appear fuller.
-Just Google the word ‘collagen’ and you’ll find a plethora of celebrity before and after photos.
-What many people don’t know is that it’s actually a naturally-made protein developed inside the human body.
-Collagen can be found in the skin, muscles, and various ligaments.
+Most people know about collagen's use in cosmetic surgery, such as making the lips appear fuller.
+What many don’t know is that it’s a protein developed inside the human body and can be found in the skin, muscles, and various ligaments.

 The cornea of the eye also contains collagen.
-It is made up of tiny collagen fibers that lie in an intertwined fashion, ensuring that the cornea is kept clear.
-As mentioned above, Collagen Cross-Linking can be used to treat Keratoconus for improved vision.
+It is made up of tiny collagen fibers that lie in an intertwined fashion, ensuring that the cornea remains clear.
+As mentioned above, Collagen Cross-Linking can be used to treat Keratoconus to improve vision.
 The procedure is called ‘cross linking’ due to the placement of bonds in between the collagen fibers.
 These bonds provide support to stabilize the cornea.

 The Collagen Cross-Linking Procedure

-When a patient is a good candidate for Collagen Cross-Linking, an ophthalmologist will perform the minimally invasive procedure, which typically lasts between 30-60 minutes.
-CXL is done in the office, so there is no need for a hospital visit.
+When a patient is determined to be a good candidate for Collagen Cross-Linking, an ophthalmologist will perform the minimally invasive procedure, which typically lasts between 30-60 minutes.
+The CXL procedure is done in office, so there is no need for a hospital visit.

 First, the doctor will numb the eye, so the patient shouldn’t feel any pain during the process.
 Then, eye drops containing riboflavin (vitamin B2) will be administered.
 These drops let the cornea absorb light and prepare the eye for the UV light application.
 The patent sits in a reclining position and looks at the UV light for approximately 30 minutes.
-The UV light causes an oxygen reaction, which then causes the development of new bonds in between the collagen fibers.
+The UV light causes an oxygen reaction, which then develops new bonds in between the collagen fibers.